-- Dress/Attire: Athletic shoes, shorts, wind pants, and t-shirts required.
+- Dress/Attire: Athletic or golf shoes ONLY, non-athletic shorts or pants, and preferably collared shirts or t-shirts are required, wind pants when necessary (NO sweat pants).
 No open toed shoes this is a safety concern and cannot be tolerated.
-Not having the appropriate clothing to participate means you did not participate. - Students are required to bring their TTU student ID to class every day. - Students are expected to be on time to class which means allowing for time to check in at the front desk and to dress.
-Your grade depends upon participation and being late means you are not participating.
+Not having the appropriate clothing to participate means you did not participate and will receive points off. - Students are required to bring their TTU student ID to class every day. - Students are expected to be on time to class which means allowing for time to check in at the front desk and to dress.
+Your grade depends upon participation and being late means you are not participating. - Each student receives 2 free rounds of golf (Monday Thursday ONLY) at the Rawls Golf Course with their paid course fees, but are NOT required to play them.
+An additional charge of \$15-\$17 per person for cart use per round will have to be paid by the student whenever he/she chooses to play one of their rounds.
+Only the student taking the class can use the free rounds and may NOT be shared with friends or family.
+Any non-golf students that you play with will have to pay the Rawls Golf Course greens fee rate for that day and time as well as their own cart fee.